diksipav/diksipav/public/content/cover-letter.md

 ## Why Rust & Systems Work

 While I’ve built a career in frontend and AI, my long-term aspiration has always been to design performant systems and solve challenging engineering problems.
-I’m looking for a role where I can apply my experience, continue learning, and grow within a Rust-focused team.
-I am also open to full-stack work.
-It is not that I don't like FE or tooling work — I enjoy programming in general and I am grateful for all the knowledge and skills I have picked up until now.
-I just want to spend time perfecting my skills in a slightly different area of programming
+I’m looking for a role where I can apply my experience, continue learning, and grow.
+I am also open to product and full-stack work, as long as it is not 100% frontend.
+It is not that I don't like FE — I enjoy programming in general and I am grateful for all the knowledge and skills I have picked up until now.
+I just want to get involved and get better and more experienced with other areas of software engineering too.